 However, there were other types of popular shoes that had a more similar sizing length when compared to the Vans Old Skool.
 For example, here I am comparing my Vans Old Skool sizing to Crocs sizing:

 And when I compared the sizing of Vans Old Skool to the sizing of other popular skate shoes, I found many options that were similar.
-For example, here is a photo of my Vans Old Skool shoes compared to Etnies sizing:
+Here is a photo of my Vans Old Skool shoes compared to Etnies sizing:

-Ultimately, my conclusion regarding the sizing of Vans Old Skool is to expect a snug design that runs a little bit smaller than normal shoe sizing.
+Ultimately, my conclusion regarding the sizing of Vans Old Skool is to expect a snug design that does still fit within the realm of true-to-size.

-In this article I will show you all the sizing photos I took for the Vans Old Skool so that I can provide you with Vans Old Skool size advice that you can’t find anywhere else on the internet.
+In this article I will show you all the sizing photos I took for the Vans Old Skool and provide Vans Old Skool size advice that you can’t find anywhere else on the internet.
 I will also discuss the width and depth of the toe box and forefoot area of the Vans Old Skool.
 All sizing photos use a size 12 for men’s and a size 7 for women’s.

 Men’s Vans Old Skool Sizing Photos